 Search for your library-related question here.

 In standard and presentation group study rooms, there is a box with a VGA connector in the floor.
-You'll need to check out a VGA cable from Tech on 2 and plug it into this hookup - not directly into the LCD.
+You'll need to check out a VGA cable from Circulation and plug it into the connection in the floor.
 In Media Viewing Rooms, VGA cables may be located with the video equipment.
 Media Listening Rooms do not have an LCD screen.

-PC users can connect the VGA cable (checked out from Tech on 2) from the floorbox to their computer.
+PC users can connect the VGA cable (checked out from Circulation) from the floorbox to their computer.
 If your computer does not have a VGA connection (some newer PC laptops don't), you'll need to use an Easy Display room and an HDMI cable instead.

 Once you plug in your computer, you may need to change some settings in Display (under Control Panel) before your screen displays.
 Check the instructions under the LCD

 MAC users need an adapter to connect to the VGA cable in the floor panel.
-These are available for checkout at the Level 2 Desk.
+These are available for checkout at the Circulation Desk.
 Please use the list below to ask at the desk for the corresponding adapter:

 A: DVI to VGA (older Macbook Pros – silver)